jusipat/AncientWarfare3/docs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A continuation of Ancient Warfare 2 that contains bugfixes and debloating.
+This is intended for the Munduscraft Modpack.

 <p align="right">(<a href="#top">back to top</a>)</p>